-In an effort to keep pace with the need for cost effective technologies, USA employs state-of-the-art technology and approaches to all our project sites.
+USA employs state-of-the-art technologies and approaches at all of our project sites.
 We use a formal and proven review process that identifies, analyzes, and tests proposed innovative solutions for safety, field-worthiness, and effectiveness.
 The following paragraphs highlight some of these innovative technologies.